Reading Fundamentals #1:

 As a student you will be expected to:

-· Complete all 5 information chapters covering Scientifically-based Research, showing a competent understanding of the material presented.
+· Complete all five information sections showing a competent understanding of the material presented in each section.

 · Complete all course journal article and essay writing assignments with the minimum word count shown for each writing assignment.